Hugh-Kumbi/Cybersecurity-Portfolio/II. Network Security/Instructions.md

 In this activity, you will write a security risk assessment to analyze the incident and explain what methods can be used to further secure the network.

-# 1.5 Hugh_NIST Cybersecurity Framework Incident in a Multimedia Company
+# NIST Cybersecurity Framework Incident in a Multimedia Company

 > Please visit this [link](https://www.coursera.org/learn/networks-and-network-security?specialization=google-cybersecurity) for further information.